cellularXdataset/cellularXdataset.github.io/index.md

 <!-- scope: microscope -->
 <!-- info: Provide a short description of the content in a data point: -->
 - **CellularXreal** dataset consists of two parts: multidimensional KPI data and cellular information, where each record corresponds to a _timestamp_ and a _sampling cell_.
 The data contains a significant number of missing values since not all indicators are reported for each access.
-The published KPI data encompasses 37947 users and consists of _eight dimensions_ of KPIs.
+The published KPI data encompasses 982 users and consists of _eight dimensions_ of KPIs.
 These KPIs include uplink and downlink user experience rate, block error rate, the number of resource blocks, as well as RSRP of the service cell and uplink SINR.

 - **CellularXsim** provides **real-world KPI** data generated by user equipment while moving along four manually designed paths, as well as corresponding **simulated data** generated with six simulator configurations along the same routes.
-CellularXsim also includes a set of real-world data generated by randomly roaming within the study area. **Simulator configuations** and **base station infomation** are provided.
+CellularXsim also includes a set of real-world data generated by randomly roaming within the study area. **Simulator configuations** and **cell infomation** are provided.
 Four KPI metrics are recorded, that are RSSI, SINR, RSRP, and RSRQ.

 ### Sensitivity of Data